 How do I enroll my child in the Confident Voices After-School & Weekend program?

 You can begin the enrollment process online by clicking here.
-Please bear in mind that you are under no financial obligation until a member of our programming team confirms your enrollment.
-If you have questions about enrollment please contact Meg Hart at Meg@SAY.org, or by phone at: 828.393.4244.
+If you have questions about enrollment please contact Travis Robertson at Travis@SAY.org, Kate Detrick at Kate@SAY.org, or by phone at: 212.414.9696. ext 203.

 What are the ages of children in the Confident Voices After-School & Weekend Program?

 SAY’s After-School & Weekend program welcomes young people ages 8-18 and children are teamed-up with peers in their own age group.
 Programs also incorporate an important mentoring component with teens working with younger children to help them build confidence and communication skills.
-For added details about each program and location, please contact Meg Hart at Meg@SAY.org, or by phone at: 828.393.4244.
+For added details about each program and location, please contact Travis Robertson at Travis@SAY.org, or by phone at: 212.414.9696.

 Can SAY present at my child’s school for students and/or teachers?